Timinator2000/Algorithm_X/15 - enforcing sameness/03 - all or none with complex actions.md

 ('assign student', 'Maggie Simpson', 'r')
 ```

-Keep in mind, each action must be a `tuple` as it is used as a `key` in the `actions` `dictionary`.
+Keep in mind, each action must be a `tuple` as it will be used as a `key` in the `actions` `dictionary`.
 These three simple actions could easily be combined into the following complex action `tuple`:

 ```python
 (('assign student', 'Bart Simpson', 'r'), ('assign student', 'Lisa Simpson', 'r'), ('assign student', 'Maggie Simpson', 'r'))